Welcome to the Tunica County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Neighboring counties are Crittenden County, Arkansas (north), DeSoto County (northeast), Tate County (east), Panola County (southeast), Quitman County (south), Coahoma County (southwest), Phillips County, Arkansas (southwest), and Lee County, Arkansas (west).
 The town of Tunica is the county seat.
 Other communities in the county include North Tunica, Austin, Banks, Bowdre, Clayton, Dubbs, Dundee, Evansville, Hollywood, Lost Lake, Maud, Mhoon Landing, Prichard, Tunica Resorts (formerly Robinsonville), and White Oak.

 Tunica County MSGHN has many records here on our website.
-Thousands of Tunica County marriage records and more.
-Look at the Tunica County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Tunica County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.